Singapore to Dallas By Air freight, Container ship or Road

 Singapore Changi Airport to Dallas Fort Worth International Airport

-The quickest way to get from Singapore to Dallas by ship will take about 42 days 10h and departs from Singapore (SGSIN) and arrives into Houston (USHOU).
+The quickest way to get from Singapore to Dallas by ship will take about 47 days 6h and departs from Singapore (SGSIN) and arrives into Houston (USHOU).
 There are vessels departing every 1-2 weeks on this route.
-CMA CGM is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+Maersk is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 More about shipping cargo and freight from Singapore to Dallas by Air, Ocean and Road

 Scheduled flights between Singapore Changi Airport (SIN) and Dallas Fort Worth International Airport (DFW) depart 2-4 times a week.
-These flights are serviced by Singapore Airlines, Korean Air, EVA Air, Qantas, Emirates, Finnair, Turkish Airlines, Cathay Pacific, Singapore Airlines, China Airlines and Singapore Airlines and the typical transit time is around 23h 55m.
+These flights are serviced by Singapore Airlines, United Airlines, Korean Air, EVA Air, Qantas, Emirates, Finnair, Air France, Turkish Airlines, Qatar Airways and China Airlines and the typical transit time is around 23h 51m.

 Yes there are dedicated cargo planes that fly regular scheduled services between Singapore and Dallas.
-Cargo flights depart from Singapore Changi Airport (SIN) and arrive at Dallas Fort Worth International Airport (DFW) with departures 2-4 times a day and a average flight time of around 23h 55m.
-Singapore Airlines, Cathay Pacific, Singapore Airlines and China Airlines operates on this route.
+Cargo flights depart from Singapore Changi Airport (SIN) and arrive at Dallas Fort Worth International Airport (DFW) with departures Daily and a average flight time of around 23h 51m.
+Singapore Airlines and China Airlines operates on this route.

 The distance between Singapore and Dallas by air is around 15,631 Kilometres (9,713 Miles).
 This distance is measured following typical flight paths between Singapore Changi Airport (SIN) and Dallas Fort Worth International Airport (DFW).